keboola/connection-docs/orchestrator/tasks/index.md

 {: .image-popup}
 ![Orchestration Tasks Sequence Organized](/orchestrator/tasks/orchestration-sequence-2.png)

-First, the two extractors are run in parallel, then both transformations are run in parallel, and last the writer sends the results to the consumer (Mailchimp service in this case).
+First, the two data source connectors are run in parallel, then both transformations are run in parallel, and last the writer sends the results to the consumer (Mailchimp service in this case).
 The configurations will be executed in the order in which they depend on each other.

 ## Handling Dependencies